-Last night was the first time I found myself putting myself in a ‘time out’ – not that I even necessarily believe in that as a useful tool.
-But at 4am when I couldn’t find anything to soothe her poor tired self and her gas was making her more agitated then I had ever seen, I walked away, took 3 deep breaths, centered myself, and returned with fresh soft eyes.
+Last night was the first time I put myself in a ‘time out’ – not that I even necessarily believe that is a useful tool.
+But at 4am when I couldn’t find anything to soothe your poor tired self and your gas was making you more agitated then I had ever seen, I walked away, took 3 deep breaths, centered myself, and returned with fresh soft eyes.

-It’s been more challenging than ever before the last couple of nights.
-Her gas has reached new proportions.
-She’s farting and belching like a man now.
-Which I personally don’t mind, in fact I find rather entertaining, it’s having to watch her grunt and squirm in such obvious agony when her gas gets her and won’t let go and not being able to do a damn thing about it that hurts me the most.
-I know on some level I should just let her work it out, and I do, I watch her and place a comforting hand on her belly while she wiggles, but it makes me cry.
+It’s been more challenging than ever the last couple of nights.
+Your gas has reached new proportions.
+You fart and belch like a man.
+Which I personally don’t mind, in fact, I find rather entertaining.
+It’s having to watch you grunt and squirm in such obvious agony when your gas gets you and won’t let go and not being able to do a damn thing about it that hurts me the most.
+I know on some level I should just let you work it out, and I do, I watch you and place a comforting hand on your belly while you wiggles, but it makes me cry.

 Why can’t they get it together?
 It’s not THAT hard…